Courses in alphabetical order by type.

 PPM 521 Social Justice Theory and Policy Analysis

 Public policy and planning often involve trade-offs between economic growth and efficiency and other societal goals including equity, equality, liberty, security, democracy and community cohesion.
 This course introduces students to social justice theories and debates.
-Course concepts are applied to topical areas such as poverty and inequality; economic development, displacement, and gentrification; affirmative action; civil rights and human rights; reproductive rights; criminal justice, rehabilitation, and punishment; environmental protection, economic growth, and social equity.
+Course concepts are applied to topical areas such as poverty and inequality; economic development, displacement, and gentrification; affirmative action; civil rights and human rights; reproductive rights; criminal justice, rehabilitation, and punishment; environmental protection, and economic development.
 Cr 3.

 PPM 528 Comparative Public Policy and Administration